Coronavirus crisis could knock $210-million to $300-million hole in Seattle’s budget, city says

 “We are rethinking how city government can respond to the urgent needs of our community and create a foundation for recovery.”

-Seattle has about $67 million in an emergency fund (designated for surprise expenses) and about $61 million in a revenue stabilization account sometimes referred to as the “rainy day fund” (kept for shortfalls), according to the budget office presentation.
+Seattle has about $67 million in an emergency fund (designated for surprise expenses) and about $61 million in a revenue stabilization account sometimes referred to as the “rainy day fund” (kept for shortfalls), according to the budget-office presentation.

 The city also could try to plug its budget gap by reallocating levy dollars and by seeking additional state and federal assistance.

-Last month, Durkan instructed Seattle’s departments to stop spending on travel, training and consulting projects; to stop hiring and to curb spending not related to the coronavirus crisis, she said.
+Last month, Durkan instructed Seattle’s departments to stop spending on travel, training and consulting projects; to stop hiring; and to curb spending not related to the coronavirus crisis, she said.

 City Councilmembers Kshama Sawant and Tammy Morales have proposed a new payroll tax on large businesses, saying the measure could raise as much as $500 million a year.
 The council’s budget committee is scheduled to discuss that proposal Wednesday.